MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-part3.md

 ms.topic: article
 ---

-# Migrate from Symantec - Part 3: Finish making the switch to Microsoft Defender ATP
+# Migrate from Symantec - Part 3: Deploy Microsoft Defender ATP

 **Welcome to Part 3 of [migrating from Symantec to Microsoft Defender ATP](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level)**.
 This migration phase includes the following steps:
 - [Set up your device groups, device collections, and organizational units](#set-up-your-device-groups-device-collections-and-organizational-units)